A Guide to Finishes for Kitchen Cabinets

 stained cabinets

-Wood stains are surface coloring agents that change the original color of the wood substrate, but still let the grain of the wood to remain visible.
-Wood stains are the decorative component of this treatment.
-A clear sealer on top of the stain provides the protection from the kitchen environment.
+Wood stains are surface coloring agents that change the original color of the wood substrate but still allow the grain of the wood to remain visible.
+They are the decorative component of this treatment.
+A clear sealer on top of the stain provides protection from the kitchen environment.

 Varnish